 That way if you accidentally made a mistake or if you want to make things easier to align in the normal view, then you can just turn those on again and see where everything is supposed to be placed.”

-Inc.500 entrepreneur and speaker, Kevin Daum says you should memorize both the concept and the script if you want your presentation to be more memorable.
+Inc.500 entrepreneur and speaker, Kevin Daum says you should memorize both your presentation content and script.
 Memorizing your script and the concept also helps in case there are technical difficulties with your presentation.

 “Audiences know an amateur the second the notes come out or the presenter looks at the screen as a reminder.
 This is your material.
 If you don't own it, you can't expect the audience to respect you as an expert.”